hadronized/strongly-typed-thoughts.net/media/blog/neovim-2021.md

   because I am used to [fzf-vim] and the all the current sorting / picking algorithms are not up to the user experience of fzf to me.
 When I compare it to [Ivy], it is roughly the same: [Ivy]’s algorithm is just better to me (it has the same refinement search mechanism as fzf’s).
-I think it will change in the near future as algorithms in Telescope are improved and support is added for (I hope!) fzf.
+I think it will change in the near future as algorithms in Telescope are improved and support is added for (I hope!) fzf, but for now, the bad performances of telescope, the choice of making it pretty before focusing on the algorithms first makes it not really usable on some code bases.
 - [Neogit], an implementation of the best Git client ever, [magit], also from the emacs realm.
 I think it will take them months before it reaches the same maturity and power as magit, but I think it is cruising great.
 - [Octo], a GitHub-based workflow plugin allowing to list, create, open, add, remove, etc. lots of GitHub objects